Self-Care For Today’s Woman

 A refresh, that lull in the day.
 We all have it.
 We are at our lowest energy.
 Make a note of when that time occurs for you.

-You may live alone and have more alone time than you care to have.
+You may live alone and have more time than you care to have.
 On the other hand, you possibly crave more interactions with other people.

 Where are these different times of the day for you?
 Make a note after each one, and then look at your current schedule and start working from there.